Did you know that you can change any of the default text on your Joomla site without touching the language files?

 - Click Save & Close.

-This question was asked below by one of the commenters to this post.
+One Joomlashack user asked if they can include images in language overrides.
 The answer would be: "Yes, you can but you may not need to."

 Technically, the Language Override allows you to place HTML tags, like the